bhthng098/webarchive-template/README.md

 if python is valid version, type and enter: \
 `pip install selenium` \
 (press enter.
 Once that install is complete, type) \
-`pip install numpy`
+`pip install numpy`\
+(enter)

-if python is valid version, type and enter: \
+if python3 is valid version, type and enter: \
 `pip3 install selenium` \
 (press enter.
 Once that install is complete, type) \
-`pip3 install numpy`
+`pip3 install numpy`\
+(enter)

 You are all set.
-To run the webarchive project, type `python webarchive.py` or `python3 webarchive.py` based on your version of python.
+To run the webarchive project, type and enter `python webarchive.py` or `python3 webarchive.py` based on your version of python.

 #### On Windows:
 Please go to the Windows Store and download Python version 3.11 or higher.